Hancock County Live Oak Tree Registration

 Live Oak trees in Hancock County have been registered with Mississippi's Société des Arbres since 1973, with the intention of protecting and conserving these natural resources that add historical, aesthetic and environmental value to our area.
 First coordinated by the garden clubs and since 1993 by the Hancock County Historical Society, it became a combined effort between the Historical Society and the Bay-Waveland Garden Club after hurricane Katrina in 2005.

-As of November 2011, there are almost 250 trees registered in Hancock County.
+As of January 2023, there are more than 800 trees registered in Hancock County.

-If you have a tree that you think qualifies you need to fill out the request form and email it to Shawn Prychitko at treeregistry@gmail.com.
+If you have a tree that you think qualifies you can fill out our online request form.

 Hancock County Historical Society